irajwinder/Wanderlust/README.md

 ### User Registration and Profile

-- User registration and account creation.
-- User profiles with personal information and profile pictures.

-### Trip Creation

-- Ability to create and name a new trip.
-- Add a cover photo or image for the trip.
-- Specify the trip's start and end dates.

-### Journal Entries

-- Create journal entries for each day or specific events during the trip.
-- Add text, photos, and geolocation to entries.
-- Edit and update journal entries.

-### Photo Gallery

-- Store and organize photos from the trip.
-- Add captions and tags to photos.
-- View photos in a gallery or grid layout.

-### Maps and Geolocation

-- Integrate maps to show the user's route and locations visited.
-- Automatically track and log the user's current location during the trip.

-### Searching of Trips

-- Easily search and locate past trips based on various parameters.

-### Sharing and Social Integration

-- Share journal entries or photos on social media platforms.

-## Features

-### User Registration and Profile

 - **User Registration**: Create your account and get started on your travel journey.
 - **User Profiles**: Personalize your profile with your information and profile picture.